mongodb/mongo-perf/setup/SETUP.md

 - It runs the benchmark tests
 - It writes the results to a database

-*Note that this might take over an hour for this to complete - depending on your hardware - which is why you're using email notifications*<br>
+*Note that this might take over an hour for this to complete &ndash; depending on your hardware &ndash; which is why you're using email notifications*<br>

 By default, mongo-perf will write its benchmark test results to the host pointed to at line `561` (which should now be your `AWS_INSTANCE_HOST`) on the port pointed to at line `562` (in `master.cfg`) so you should ensure that you have a `mongod` running on that port to accept the results e.g. `mongod --fork --syslog` &ndash; note that we're using a different port to start the mongod that'll accept the test results.
 Lines `538` to `573` in `master.cfg` cover the sections that deal with setting up and running mongo-perf.
 Once the build is complete: